tanhaowenxk/GUNDAM-Toy-Store/README.md

 # GUNDAM-Toy-Store

 ## Introduction
-This is project mimicking an ecommerce website to build a simple shopping cart for anime toys store for my EGC151 Python Programming in year 1.
+This is a project where we mimicked an e-commerce website to build a simple shopping cart for an anime toy store for my EGC151 Python Programming in Year 1 Semester 1.
+I am the leader and main coder of this project.

+I struggled with debugging, having to check the code line by line to find errors and understand why it wasn't working.
+I learned by watching YouTube tutorials or searching on Google.

 Following is the code: